ernestogo99/OCR_backend/README.md

 - Swagger: For api documentation
 - TesseractJs: api for text extraction in images
 - Gemini API: Language model to explain or provide context for the extracted text
+- Prisma: ORM for type-safe database access and database schema management

 ## Project setup